 Sec.
-222. Access to State and Local Services - NEW
+223. Access to State and Local Services - NEW

 Prohibits appropriations from being used to restrict or interfere with actions related to diversity, equity, and inclusion; to restrict or impede community access to government programs; or restrict an individual's ability to exercise the right to reproductive freedom; requires local governments to report on actions that attempt to restrict duties of local health officers.
 Executive includes new language.
-House includes new language.
+House concurs.
+Senate does not include.
+Conference includes new language, but does not include provisions related to diversity, equity, and inclusion or reproductive freedom.